 - morning appointment - 8.30am to 12.30pm.
 Demand for morning appointments is high and availability is low.
 By selecting another appointment time you might be able to get the work completed sooner.

 If we receive a lot of emergency repairs, your appointment may have to be changed, but we’ll let you know if this is the case.

 Access to your home

-It’s important that someone is at home when we arrive to carry out the repair.
+It’s important that someone over 18 is at home when we arrive to carry out the repair.
 Please make sure you keep to the appointment time we arrange so we can carry out the work for you.

 We sometimes use contractors to boost the services we provide so the person carrying out the repair might not be a Thirteen member of staff.
 All our employees and contractors always carry identification so please ask to see it before allowing them into your home.